JustinLove/ohol-family-trees/README.md

 `ruby -Ilib my_recent_lives.rb`

 There are a couple other scripts that work similarly, some left from testing.
-Notably, `boots.rb` is broken due to a player id reset, and `lives_export.rb` can be used to lives with births, deaths, and names combined for further analysis.
+Notably `lives_export.rb` can be used to lives with births, deaths, and names combined for further analysis.